 Set achievable goals

-It’s important to set yourself up for success when you incorporate a new habit or lifestyle change.
-Create short-term and long-term goals that are easily defined and realistic.
+It’s important to set your child up for success when making a lifestyle change.
+Create short-term and long-term goals for your family that are easily defined and realistic.